For Families

 The No-Negative-Equity Guarantee

-All four Canadian reverse mortgage lenders (HomeEquity Bank, Equitable Bank, Bloom Finance, and Home Trust) guarantee that the borrower and their estate will never owe more than the fair market value of the home at the time of sale.
+All five Canadian reverse mortgage lenders (HomeEquity Bank, Equitable Bank, Bloom Finance, Home Trust, and Fraction) guarantee that the borrower and their estate will never owe more than the fair market value of the home at the time of sale.
 This means:

 • If the loan balance is $400,000 and the home sells for $350,000, the estate owes only $350,000.
 The lender absorbs the $50,000 difference.